The People's Joker

 Nothing could prevent its creation, of course.
 Director Vera Drew set out to create a parody re-edit of 2019's Joker, spurred on by her friend (and eventual co-writer) Bri LeRose1.
 But as the project progressed and COVID engulfed the world, it combined with a story idea she'd been kicking around about "a drag queen who was physically addicted to irony", in the process becoming its own thing which was still riffing on Joker, but also superheros and other Batman films and the LA comedy scene and patriarchal society more generally.
 Of course, it's fundamentally a coming-of-age story, but there's also so much more going on here.
 And instead of being a re-edit, it's all original footage, just using character names and designs from the comics and movies.

 This last bit may have ultimately saved its release.
 It's a daring film in so many ways, one of them being the very blatant usage of characters whose IP belongs to a megacorp.
 Despite the film obviously qualifying as fair use due to its parodic and transformative nature, that's no sure-fire defense against a team of high-powered (and highly paid) lawyers, who could at least tie it up in the courts for years, if not outright shelve it.
-And it seems rights issues did slow it down: it premiered at TIFF in 2022 before all future screenings were cancelled.
+It seems rights issues did slow it down: it premiered at TIFF in 2022 before all future screenings were cancelled.
 But for some reason unknown to the public, the angry company seems to have relented, resulting in a small theatrical run earlier this year, and hitting VOD a month ago.

 I just want to dwell on that for a moment.
 In this age of companies wringing every last drop out of their IP, of Disney opposing every single unauthorized use of their characters, and of consolidation in the movie industry which has so many feeling very protective and conservative, an unknown creative was able to release a movie which directly spits in the face of those behemoths.
 Copyright has long been abused by media companies to stifle creativity, despite originally being intended (in part) to help foster it.
 This represents an incredibly important moment in that ongoing fight, a win for the artists.
 I'm not naive enough to think the problem has been solved: just ask YouTube creators.
 But that one made it through should be celebrated, before even considering its quality.